-Module: rally.plugins.openstack.context.nova.servers
+Module: rally_openstack.task.contexts.nova.servers

 stacks [Context]

 Context class for create temporary stacks with resources.

 Stack generator allows to generate arbitrary number of stacks for each tenant before test scenarios.
 In addition, it allows to define number of resources (namely OS::Heat::RandomString) that will be created inside each stack.
 After test execution the stacks will be automatically removed from heat.